Pageboy/notes/docs/eBookProduction/Creating-Reflowable-eBook.md

 tags:
   - css
   - multiplatform
+  - epub
 date: 2025-02-16
-updated: 2025-02-24
+updated: 2025-02-25
-title: Creating a Reflowable eBook
+title: Creating a Reflowable eBook after a print production workflow
 ---

 This work follows on from previous workflows in creating a Shakespeare play for print.
 We should already have an Indesign ‘book’ with at least 2 sections.
 We will export from InDesign for ePub (re-flowable) and then 'break open' the ePub file and make some changes to some of the included files.